Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Looking to travel from Aix-en-Provence TGV to Lisbon by train?
 You've come to the right place!

-On average, it takes around 35 hours 14 minutes to travel from Aix-en-Provence TGV to Lisbon by train, the fastest services can get you there in as little as 30 hours 34 minutes though.
-You'll usually find 4 trains per day running along the 819 miles (1318 km) route between these two destinations.
+On average, it takes around 30 hours 38 minutes to travel from Aix-en-Provence TGV to Lisbon by train, the fastest services can get you there in as little as 30 hours 34 minutes though.
+You'll usually find 2 trains per day running along the 819 miles (1318 km) route between these two destinations.
 You’ll need to make 4 changes during the journey to Lisbon, as there currently aren't any direct services on this route.
-Trains on this route are usually operated by either AVE or Renfe.
-On board you'll find modern comfortable seating and plenty of room for luggage as standard.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Aix-en-Provence TGV to Lisbon.